EliteMasterEric/EnigmaEngine/README.md

 * Add support for custom stages with custom props.
 * More song events.
 * Custom dialogue for songs.
+* Custom cutscenes, with no mess and no fuss.
 * Fully-fledged scripting support in HScript, 100 times more powerful than Lua modcharts.
 * Custom note types via scripting.
+* Support for FMOD banks and events for dynamic sound.

 ## Other Features

 Enigma Engine also has the following features:
 * All the features of Kade v1.7, including custom keybinds, togglable anti-mash, better input detection, and more.
 * Support for 9-key songs with reworked charter and custom keybinds.
-* Support for FMOD banks and events for dynamic sound.

 ## Media